Default Avatar

 • Policy instruments and the trade-off between efficiency and distributive justice

-• Nature's Values (Bachelor, regularly offered in the summer term)
+• Nature's Values (Bachelor, regularly offered in the winter term)

 • History and significance of nature's values in economics